 Level 1 Water Restrictions – Sydney

-Sydney's new Level 1 water restrictions were put in place from 1st June, 2019.
+Sydney's new Level 1 water restrictions are now in place.
 Why?

 Water restrictions limit how and when we use drinking water outdoors and help reduce demand when we’re not getting enough rain.